 Armed to the Gizzard.

 The kitchen is one of the last bastions of respect and order in a society that mostly eschews hierarchy.
 Snapchat may be run by kids, but grandma’s red sauce is no flash in the pan.
-Though we’ve proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, Editor-in-Chief of Saveur, one of our favorite food magazines.
+Though we’ve proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, former Editor-in-Chief of Saveur, one of our favorite food magazines.
 Here’s his essential turkey-roasting kit.

 Gear for a 3-week Caribbean journey

 Packing for three weeks of travel could easily balloon into roller bags, laptop cases and fanny packs.
 If you’re staying in luxury hotels and somebody else is handling your gear, fine.
 Bring the sheepskin robe.
 But if you may have to spend full days carrying your luggage on your back, then you’re limited to the essentials.
 Here’s what I stuffed into my GORUCK GR2 for three weeks in Cuba.

 On my first night with the GORUCK GR2 ($395) we slept together in a bus station — and we’ve been going steady since.
 Specifically, after a flight from Cancun to Havana and midnight bus from Havana to Santa Clara, in the geographical center of Cuba, I looped a carabiner through the side webbing of the GR2, clipped it to my jacket’s pit vents, rested my head gently against her rugged 1000D cordura, and knocked off for six hours in a metal row chair.